amazon-science/proteno/README.md

 ## License

-These datasets are licensed under the following licenses:
+This project is released under the CC-BY-NC-4.0 and other licenses:

-- English: CC-BY-SA License
+- English: CC-BY-SA
-- Spanish: CC-BY-SA License
+- Spanish: CC-BY-SA
-- Tamil: CC-BY-NC-SA License
+- Tamil: CC-BY-NC-SA

 ## Citation